| |

 Direct Route: One-half mile east of Interstate 91 (Exit 23)

-Highlights: Auditorium, discovery room, bookstore, gift shop, nature trails and hands-on exhibits
+Highlights: Auditorium, discovery room, bookstore, gift shop, nature trails

 The Peabody Museum of Natural History